Driver leads deputies on chase with woman, 2 kids in big rig

 "It could've ended a lot worse.
 People need to be more responsible for their actions.
 It's bad enough when it's just a motor vehicle, but this time you're talking about a heavy duty vehicle.
 It could've been very bad," Gonzalez said.

-The driver faces several charges include DWI with a child passenger, evading and aggravated assault.
+The driver faces several charges, including DWI with a child passenger, evading and aggravated assault.

 Follow Katherine Marchand on Facebook and Twitter.